 - JuiceBox Zero – A cheap option for Raspberry Pi Zero UPS or

 - PiJuice – It is easy to set up and compact.

 Start by connecting a large onboard BP7X 1820mAh off-the-shelf Li-Ion/LiPo battery to continuously run your Pi for 4-6 hours or a day.

-The runtime mostly depends on the type of Raspberry Pi in use, the external hardware it supplies power to, and the tasks it’s performing.
-To make work easier, you can also use a battery discharge calculator to know the project’s runtime.
+The runtime mostly depends on the type of Raspberry Pi used, the external hardware it supplies power to, and the tasks it performs.
+To make work more accessible, you can also use a battery discharge calculator to know the project’s runtime.